 A clear example is a retired couple who wants to downgrade from their large family home but is disincentivised to do so because of the high costs involved in selling their current property and buying another.

-In recent times, we have seen that the NSW Government is looking at implementing stamp duty reform in favour of a land tax.
+In recent times, as a buyers agency we have seen that the NSW Government is looking at implementing stamp duty reform in favour of a land tax.
 However, there are still significant costs involved under the new system.

 Because of these barriers that exist, it’s likely that areas of the market that are already in short supply, such as larger family homes, are going to stay that way in the future.
 If this segment of the market can’t afford to or isn’t prepared to pay the high costs involved in moving, this impacts the level of stock on the market.